conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 Check the code in the folder [cmake_paths_attempt3_windows](https://github.com/lasote/transparent_cmake_examples/tree/master/cmake_paths_attempt3_windows) of the repository.

-We can see that using the cmake provided `findXXX` modules is very far from being ideal, because many information that the package manager already knows is completely lost: Both the transitive dependencies and definitions are declared in the `package_info` method of the libcurl recipe, but will never be applied if you use the CMake provided findXXX modules.
+We can see that using the cmake provided `findXXX` modules is very far from being ideal because many information that the package manager already knows is completely lost: Both the transitive dependencies and definitions are declared in the `package_info` method of the libcurl recipe, but will never be applied if you use the CMake provided findXXX modules.